mdolab/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 <!-- Put an `x` in the boxes that apply. -->

-- [ ] I have run `flake8` and `black` to make sure the Python code adheres to PEP-8 and is consistently formatted
+- [ ] I have run `ruff check` and `ruff format` to make sure the Python code adheres to PEP-8 and is consistently formatted
 - [ ] I have formatted the Fortran code with `fprettify` or C/C++ code with `clang-format` as applicable
 - [ ] I have run unit and regression tests which pass locally with my changes
 - [ ] I have added new tests that prove my fix is effective or that my feature works